 Did you know that over the last year there were 578 hate crimes reported to the police?
-That is up 17.5% on the previous year.
-That is the tip of the iceberg.
-Many people do not report to the police or to any other body.
+That’s up 17.5% on the previous year.
+This is the tip of the iceberg.
+Many victims do not report to the police or to any other body.

 But what is a hate crime?
 It is a crime motivated by prejudice against a particular group of people.
 Imagine you are shouted at, threatened, hit, beaten up, had a brick through your window because of the colour of your skin, the country you were born in, where your parents were born, the language you speak, you are a migrant or refugee, because you are in a wheelchair, have difficulty speaking, hearing, have a mental health problem or learning difficulty, because you are gay or a lesbian or Trans....

-We provide an advice advocacy service for victim's of hate crime, about their rights, the duties and powers of the appropriate agencies and take up their cases with those agencies.
+We provide an advice and advocacy service for victims of hate crime about their rights and the duties and powers of the appropriate agencies, and take up their cases with those agencies.